 Inner Message Ring

-In addition to platinum, gold is one of the most popular precious metals used in jewellery (perhaps more popular than platinum too).
-It is also relatively less expensive than its other counterpart.
-Available in hues of yellow, white, and rose colours, gold makes for an extremely versatile and elegant metal and is therefore popularly used in jewellery.
-While yellow gold is known for its traditional and timeless beauty, white gold is subtler and mimics the appearance of platinum temporarily.
-Rose gold (an alloy of gold mixed with copper) impresses with its rosy red tint.
+Gold is commonly used in jewelry, easily rivaling platinum in popularity.
+It is also relatively less expensive than that metal.
+Available in hues of yellow, white, and rose colours, gold is an extremely versatile and elegant metal.
+While yellow gold is known for its traditional and timeless beauty, white gold is subtler and mimics the appearance of platinum.
+Rose gold is an alloy of gold mixed with copper that impresses with its rosy red tint.

 Characteristics of each metal:

-|Platinum||Pale Greyish white||An enduring, Long-lasting, and strong metal||Composed of 95% platinum and 5% other pure alloys||Expensive||Is resistant to damage.
+|Platinum||Pale Greyish white||An enduring, long-lasting, and strong metal||Composed of 95% platinum and 5% other alloys||Expensive||Is resistant to damage.
 Does not wear away.|

 |Palladium||Similar to platinum and white gold.
-However, unlike white gold, it does not require rhodium plating||A rare metal with high level of purity.||Composed of 95% palladium and 5% other pure alloys||Less expensive than platinum||Is strong but relatively lighter than platinum.
+However, unlike white gold, it does not require rhodium plating||A rare metal with high level of purity.||Composed of 95% palladium and 5% other alloys||Less expensive than platinum||Is strong but relatively lighter than platinum.
 Easy to polish and repair.|

-|18K gold||Yellow, white, and rose||A traditional metal with a high level of gold purity||Composed of 75% gold and 25% pure alloys||Less expensive than platinum.
+|18K gold||Yellow, white, and rose||A traditional metal with a high level of gold purity||Composed of 75% gold and 25% alloys||Less expensive than platinum.
 Nonetheless, it is highly valued.||Is a soft and pliable metal.
-Apt for ornate and contemporary jewellery.
+Apt for ornate and contemporary jewelry.
 Easy to polish and repair.|

-|14K gold||Yellow, white, and rose||A strong metal used in all types of jewellery.||Composed of 58.3% gold and 41.7% pure alloys||Less expensive than 18K gold.
-Nonetheless this too is highly valued.||Is a soft and pliable metal.
-Apt for ornate and contemporary jewellery.
+|14K gold||Yellow, white, and rose||A strong metal used in all types of jewellery.||Composed of 58.3% gold and 41.7% alloys||Less expensive than 18K gold, but still highly valued.||Is a soft and pliable metal.
+Apt for ornate and contemporary jewelry.
 Easy to polish and repair.|

-|Silver||Metallic grey||A metal that is of soft enough to make jewellery of all types.||Composition of silver to copper is 92.5% to 7.5% copper.||Least expensive in comparison to the above metals||Is a soft and pliable metal.
-Apt for ornate and contemporary jewellery.
+|Silver||Metallic grey||A metal that is of soft enough to make jewelry of all types.||Composed of 92.5% silver and 7.5% copper.||Least expensive in comparison to the above metals||Silver is a soft and pliable metal.
+Apt for ornate and contemporary jewelry.
 Easy to polish and repair.|

-Gold on the other hand, although lighter in strength, is relatively less expensive and therefore more preferred by people.
-What’s more, its naturally warm and diverse colors make it the standard for various ring designs.
-The purity of gold is measured in Karats and is divided into 24 parts of gold, also called 24Kgold.
-Although 24K is the purest form of gold, it is soft and hence vulnerable to damage when used in jewellery.
-Both 14K gold (consisting of 14 parts of gold and 10 parts of other metals) and 18K gold (consisting of 18 parts of gold and 6 parts of other metals) are stronger and hence more pliable for jewellery design.
+Gold is relatively less expensive and so preferred by some people.
+In addition, its naturally warm and diverse colors make it the standard for jewelry.
+24K (karat) gold is the purest form of gold, but is so soft it is vulnerable to damage when used in jewelry.
+Instead, both 14K gold (consisting of 14 parts of gold and 10 parts of other metals) and 18K gold (consisting of 18 parts of gold and 6 parts of other metals) are used for jewelry.

 1. Start by cutting a strip of paper or string.

-2. Wrap it around the base of your finger, making sure the fit is not too tight nor lose but is just right.
+2. Wrap it around the base of your finger, making sure the fit is not too tight nor too lose but is just right.

 3. Mark the point at which the strings intersect the circle around your finger.